 At TML Service Experts, we offer membership plans that include swapping out standard furnace filters.
 Give us a call today at 208-488-4892 or schedule an appointment with us online.

 - Open or take off the air filter panel around the bottom of your furnace to expose an open compartment.

 - On the top of that open compartment is where you will find your furnace filter resting on two metal brackets.

 - There will be a small amount of space to move your filter back and forth that allows you to remove one end of the filter and take it out of the compartment.

-- When installing the new filter, check the perimeter of the filter for an arrow that shows you the air flow direction, to ensure you’re installing the filter in the correct direction.
+- When putting in the new filter, inspect the perimeter of the filter for an arrow that indicates the air flow direction, to ensure you’re installing the filter in the correct direction.
 In nearly all cases, the arrow should point towards the main part (or top) of the furnace.